krasa/StringManipulation/README.md

             <li>To UPPER CASE</li>
             <li>Invert case</li>
         </ul>
-			-'Switch case' action can be customized, or new ones can be added in settings -when nothing is selected, then either nothing or whole line or a particular element is selected (report an issue if you find something to improve, each file type needs its own implementation to work flawlessly)</li>
+- 'Switch case' action can be customized, or new ones can be added in settings<br>
+- when nothing is selected, then either nothing or a whole line or a particular element is selected (report an issue if you find something to improve, each file type needs its own implementation to work flawlessly)</li>
     </p>
     <p>
         Un/Escape: